capitalone/SWHttpTrafficRecorder/README.md

 * Check whether the path is writable at start recording.
 * Implement isNotValidFileName: Could some last path component contains invalid character?
 * Need to figure out whether it is possible to record an error in Mocktail format and if yes, how to do that.
-For now, simply log to the console.
 * Any other error handlings
 * Customizable header block?
-* Logging system so that it can be shown which requests failed to be recorded?
 * Documentation - README, and comments in header, in particular the customizable properites
-* Example project